-The experience, theoretical and technical know-how, and custom-tailored innovative solutions are the primary strengths that carry TEB's ALM-Treasury to success.
-The advanced technological infrastructure and databases are the other important factors that result in the successful performance of the Treasury.
-The principal objective of the ALM-Treasury function is to manage interest-rate risk and liquidity risk; its overall objective is to make prudent investments that increase the value of capital, match assets & liabilities and protect under stress conditions.
+The experience, theoretical and technical know-how, and custom-tailored solutions are the primary strengths that carry TEB's ALM-Treasury to success.
+The advanced technological infrastructure and databases are the other important factors that result in the successful performance of the department.

+The principal objective of the ALM-Treasury is to manage interest-rate risk in the banking book and liquidity risk and foreign exchange risk; its overall objective is to make prudent investments that increase the value of capital, match assets & liabilities and ensure the healthy functionality of the bank under stress conditions.
 Simply stated, the purpose of such an approach is to reduce risk and increase returns.

-This is being done by effective short term cash flow and long-term liquidity management, by creating investment and funding strategies based on prevailing market conditions, interest rate and volume trends of the balance sheet items and internal and external risk parameters.
+This is being done by effective short term cash flow and long-term liquidity management, guiding the business lines, by creating investment and funding strategies based on prevailing market conditions, interest rate and volume trends of the balance sheet items and internal and external risk parameters.

-ALM-Treasury has forward looking processes involving simultaneous asset and liability management to measure, monitor and control the impact of changing interest rates on the bank's earnings, asset value, liquidity, and capital requirements.
+ALM-Treasury has a forward looking processes involving simultaneous asset and liability management to measure, monitor and control the impact of changing interest rates on the bank's earnings, asset value, liquidity, and capital requirements.

 ALM-Treasury has very strong risk awareness in conducting its business that is in line with the prudent approach of the Bank and the Group.
-For the day-to-day management of liquidity and risk related to our asset-liability structure, the Bank's Board has delegated responsibility to ALCO members to discuss recent market developments and take decisions in accordance with set principles of risk reduction and mitigation.
+For the day-to-day management of liquidity and risk related to our asset-liability structure, the Bank's Board has delegated responsibility to the management to discuss recent market developments and take decisions in accordance with set principles of risk reduction and mitigation.